-July 1 for fall semester (CU South Denver principal licensure Cohort, Early Childhood Education non-licensure concentration, Urban Education non-licensure concentration, and Higher Education Leadership non-licensure concentration)
+July 1 for fall semester (Eastern Denver Metro principal licensure Cohort, Early Childhood Education non-licensure concentration, Urban Education non-licensure concentration, and Higher Education Leadership non-licensure concentration)

 Step 1.
 Prepare your materials.
 The School of Education and Human Development accepts all applications online.
 Please review the information below to prepare for the application process.
 Your application will include:

 - Current resume or curriculum vita (please include all teaching and/or other educational certificates held and the state that issued them)

 - Electronic copy of most current teaching or special services license

 - Three letters of recommendation.
 The recommenders are sent an email with a link to the recommendation form.
 When a recommender submits the form, we receive an email notifying us that a recommendation has been submitted on your behalf.
 The recommendation includes a space for your recommender to cut and paste their recommendation.

 - One official transcript from every previous college/university attended.

 Please submit transcripts from (a) institutions granting previous degrees and (b) institutions from which courses have been taken that you wish to transfer into the program.
 Transcripts should be issued to you, collected by you, and subsequently sent to the School of Education & Human Development in the original, unopened envelopes.
 Instructions on where to mail transcripts are provided in the application.